openspending/community.openspending.org/resources/osi/farmsubsidies-mexico.md

 features.
 One part time consultant and 2 developers work on the database which is strongly prioritised by the organisation.

+## Experiences

-Experiences: The farm subsidy database has seen substantial use from journalists using the various search functionalities.
+The farm subsidy database has seen substantial use from journalists using the various search functionalities.
 During the last federal election the database became an important source for both local and national media outlets for monitoring politicians.